The NIRVANDELS Survey: a robust detection of $\alpha$-enhancement in star-forming galaxies at $z\simeq3.4$: Results

 Another crucial systematic related to \zgas \ is the choice of fundamental abundance scale.
 The \cite{bian2018} calibration (and indeed the vast majority of empirical \zgas \ calibrations) is tied to temperature-based metallicities measured from auroral lines (often referred to as `direct' method metallicities).
 However, there is a well-known discrepancy between \zgas \ determined via the direct method and \zgas \ measured using an alternative method based on oxygen recombination lines (the RL method).
-Estimates of \zgas \ using the RL method are typically $\simeq0.24$ dex higher \zgas \ estimated using the direct method, with this so-called abundance discrepancy factor (ADF) being roughly constant at all metallicities \citep[][]{peimbert1967,esteban2014}.
+Estimates of \zgas \ using the RL method are typically $\simeq0.24$ dex higher than \zgas \ estimated using the direct method, with this so-called abundance discrepancy factor (ADF) being roughly constant at all metallicities \citep[][]{peimbert1967,esteban2014}.
 It is worth nothing that the results of \citet{steidel2016} discussed above are tied to the RL abundance scale, and this in part explains their larger (O/Fe) estimate.
+Reasons for favoring the RL abundance scale are discussed in detail in \citet{steidel2016} and \citet{strom2017}.
 Again, however, accounting for the ADF would only serve to increase \zgas \ (by $\simeq$ factor 2) and therefore strengthen the observed (O/Fe)-enhancement in our sample.

 With respect to \zstar, the major source of systematic uncertainty is the choice of SPS model used to fit to the observed stellar continuum.
 Along with the SB99 models used in this paper, the Binary Population and Spectra Synthesis (BPASS) models \citep{eldridge2017, stanway2018} are also commonly used in the analysis of high-redshift galaxies.
 The primary way in which the BPASS models differ from SB99 is via the inclusion of massive binary star evolution, which can have a strong effect on the predicted UV spectrum, particularly at low metallicities.
 In \citet{cullen2019} we found that the BPASSv2.1 models return systematically lower \zstar \ values compared to SB99 by $\simeq 0.1$ dex \citep[see also][]{chisholm2019}.
 Fitting our current sample with the latest BPASSv2.2 models (including models at stellar metallicities down to $0.1\%$ solar) yields log(\zstar)$=-3.41\pm0.15$ dex and log(\zstar)$=-2.61\pm0.10$ dex for the low-\mstar \ and high-\mstar \ stacks respectively.
 This represents a much larger offset with respect to the SB99 value for the low-\mstar \ stack ($\Delta$ log(\zstar) $\simeq-0.6$ dex) but is consistent with the \zstar \ values reported in \citet{topping2020b} ($\lesssim5\%$ solar).
 We conclude that the systematically lower metallicities derived using the BPASS models are the primary cause of the difference between our data and those of \citet{topping2020b} in Fig. \ref{fig:zstar_zgas}.
 Crucially, however, use of the BPASS models would only decrease the measured \zstar \ and hence increase the implied (O/Fe)-enhancement of our sample.